joelseneque/unicon-for-statamic/README.md

 ```bash
 php artisan vendor:publish --tag=unicon-config
 ```
-Check the [cofiguration reference](https://unicon.rocks/config-reference) for more details.
+Check the [configuration reference](https://unicon.rocks/config-reference) for more details.

 ## How to Use

 ### Antlers
 Just use `{{ unicon icon='heroicons:clock' }}` inside of any antlers file.